Investin-pro/Investin_docs/docs/investor.md

 ## End Investment

-This function can only be called by investor's holding IVNT token and consists of two sub-functions which requires investor's to first call the end investment function which calculates performance for investor and accordingly sells the share of investor's assets in proportion to get the exact base token that is to be returned according to fund's performance during the investment period.
-The second function call requires the sending of IVNT token back to the router which will in turn release investor's tokens back to their address.
+This function can only be called by investor's holding IVNy token and consists of two sub-functions which gives investor's the option to either collect 100% of their investment or make a partial withdrawal to book profits on invested amount.

+The investors have the option to recieve their investment according to fund allocation which is the cheapest option to withdraw or they can provide the token in which they would like to get their investment withdrawn from fund.
 `There is no lockup period investors remain in full control of funds and can deposit/withdraw at their convenience.`

 === "Layer 1"

     ``` yaml
-    function createFund (string calldata _fundName, uint _minAmount,
-    uint256 _minReturn, uint _performanceFeePercentage) external returns(address)
+    function partialWithdraw(uint _tokenId, uint128 _amount, bool allTokens) external
     ```

 === "Layer 2"